LEEYJ1021/structural-signal-irrelevance/README.md

 **Note on the nine figure PNGs.** The images themselves (baked-in titles like *"RQ2, H2b"*) are static, generated against a proprietary dataset that isn't re-rendered as part of this revision — every figure's caption below carries an explicit new-ID tag alongside the legacy in-image title.

+### 2.7 Hypotheses at a glance (one sentence each)

+Every formal hypothesis and research question in this report, restated as a single plain-English sentence, in the same one-liner style as the RQs in §1:

+- **H-S1.1a:** Larger advertisers spend more in total.
+- **H-S1.1b:** Higher spend is associated with better outcomes (approval rate / cost efficiency / ad rank), holding size constant.
+- **H-S1.1c:** Once spend is controlled for, advertiser size has no remaining direct effect on outcomes.
+- **H-S1.1 (composite):** The entire size → outcome relationship runs through spend, not through size itself.
+- **H-S1.2:** The size-is-irrelevant finding (H-S1.1c) holds equally across every campaign product type.
+- **RQ-S1.3:** Does an advertiser's size interact with whether its keywords are flagged for discretionary review?
+- **RQ-S1.4:** Does the size-is-irrelevant finding (H-S1.1c) vary by advertiser industry?
+- **RQ-S1.E1:** Can approval, cost, and efficiency features predict which advertiser accounts will churn?
+- **RQ-S2.0 (superseded):** Do brand-new advertiser accounts ramp up differently depending on account history? *(retired — see §2.3)*
+- **H-S2.1:** An account's accumulated maturity predicts how fast a newly registered ad group inside it initially grows.
+- **H-S2.2a:** An ad group's own early operating signal (coverage, spend trend, CTR/CVR) predicts its near-term growth.
+- **H-S2.2b:** Adding account maturity to an ad group's own early signal improves the prediction of its near-term growth.
+- **RQ-S2.3:** Is there an identifiable optimal post-registration day to flag a low-growth ad group for intervention?
+- **DA-S2.1 (design artifact):** An ad group's own early-window growth rank, evaluated within a day-7–21 window, can be used as a practical flagging rule for intervention.

 ---

 ## 3. Data